 Now a few words before you look at the gallery.

-I do not speak Hebrew nor do I have cultural reference for these which for me adds to the mystery but certainly limits the conversation.
+I do not speak Hebrew, nor do I have cultural references for these, which adds to the mystery and limits the conversation.
 Which are ad campaigns for multinationals?
 A few appear to event notices, but what kind of events?
-The line between street art as a bottom up statement and a marketing campaign to the counter-culture has always been slim, and here it may be slimmer than ever and I wouldn’t know it.
+The line between street art as a bottom-up statement and a marketing campaign to the counter-culture has always been slim, and here it may be slimmer than ever and I wouldn’t know it.

-It’s quite possible that some of these are offensive to one group or another (we’re in the Middle East), but I really can’t tell.
-If you know, I’d like to as well (this blog is not condoning any more misery in the ME for anyone…we’re all about hearts, flowers and unicorns for everyone…)
+Some of these may be offensive to one group or another (we’re in the Middle East), but I really can’t tell.
+If you know, I’d like to as well (this blog is not condoning any more misery in the ME for anyone…we’re all about hearts, flowers, and unicorns for everyone…)

-Certainly more than one are particularly interesting for the framing and what’s around it, not only in the real world, but by my choices as a photographer.
+Certainly, more than one is particularly interesting for the framing and what’s around it, not only in the real world but by my choices as a photographer.
 That the nature of documenting scribbles on the wall.

-Plenty of the work is in English, which strikes me as appropriate given the cosmopolitan nature of youth culture and certainly, there exists global community interested in street communication and signals.
+Plenty of the work is in English, which strikes me as appropriate, given youth culture’s cosmopolitan nature.
+Certainly, there exists a global community interested in street communication and signals.

 Finally, here’s my overall take on the form: there is tagging everywhere.
-I’m not showing it, some of it is interesting only because it’s in Hebrew (and therefore right to left), but it does not overall interest me.
-Stencils are wildly popular here, though surprisingly there were many of them I only saw once (you tend to see these in groups over the course of several blocks).
+I’m not showing it.
+Some of it is interesting only because it’s in Hebrew (and therefore right to left), but it does not overall interest me.
+Stencils are wildly popular here, though surprisingly, there were many of them I only saw once (you tend to see these in groups over the course of several blocks).
 Pasting is also much more common than in Seattle.
-While I saw lots of interesting examples, I didn’t see any that felt made for a specific installation, except for the ones on telephone exchange boxes which are designed to size.
+While I saw lots of interesting examples, I didn’t see any that felt made for a specific installation, except for the ones on telephone exchange boxes designed to size.